 Local citations are essentially mentions of your business on the internet.
-These can be found on popular directories such as FourSquare or Yelp which may list your website.
+These can be found on popular directories like Yelp which may list your website.
 It is a good idea to build up your local citations in a correct manner as they are extremely important for local SEO.

 If you already have some citations, make sure that you audit them to find inconsistencies, if any.
 This is because citations that have inconsistencies may spell trouble for your local SEO.

 While keywords are an integral part of on-page SEO, there is a lot more you have to consider.
 The first thing to do is to ensure that your website is mobile-friendly.
 About 47.2% of all search traffic originated from mobile in the final quarter of 2018.
 If your website isn’t responsive to mobiles, you may lose out on some valuable customers.

 Additionally, you should ensure that your pages load as quickly as possible.
 To check your page load speed, you can use Google PageSpeed Insights.
 It will also give you suggestions to improve your load speed.
 It might even be a good idea to have an AMP (Accelerated Mobile Pages) version of your website, which can load faster and engage visitors quicker.

 Image via Google PageSpeed Insights

 6. Schema Markup